Jahcour Pearson: Western Kentucky

 After redshirting in 2016, Pearson finished the 2017 season with seven receptions for 40 yards.
 Pearson appeared in eight games in 2018, starting in two of them.
 He caught 13 passes for 132 yards.
-In his final full season at WKU, Pearson had a breakout campaign.
-He caught 75 passes for 804 yards and seven touchdowns.
+In his final full season at WKU, Pearson caught 75 passes for 804 yards and seven touchdowns.
 In 2020, he played in two games for WKU before announcing he would be transferring to Ole Miss.
 He ended his career at Western Kentucky with 105 receptions, 1,072 receiving yards, and seven receiving touchdowns.

 Ole Miss

 Using the extra year of eligibility given to players from the 2020 COVID-19 season, Pearson played in 10 games in 2021, catching 26 receptions for 392 receiving yards.
 Pearson also made the Athletic Director's Honor Roll in the spring of 2021.
 After the season, Pearson declared for the 2022 NFL draft.